Quantum circuits cannot control unknown operations

-We have shown that a general ``programming language'' for quantum computing must go beyond quantum circuits, to account for the possibility of the ``quantum \textbf{if}''.
-Other extensions of the quantum circuit formalism have been proposed, in which the wires between gates can be in a superposition \cite{chiribella09,chiribella12,colnaghi11}.
-Allowing for such ``superpositions of circuits'' can simplify the implementation of some information processing tasks \cite{chiribella12,colnaghi11}, or even reduce the computational complexity of some problems \cite{araujo13b}.
-It is an intriguing open question whether further extensions are possible.
+In conclusion, we have proved a no-go theorem that shows that an unknown arbitrary unitary cannot be controlled in a quantum circuit, even modulo a global phase.
+This control is, however, possible for any physical implementation of a unitary transformation.
+This shows that the language of quantum circuits should be extended in order to capture all information processing possibilities allowed by quantum physics.
+Other extensions of the quantum circuit formalism have been proposed, in which the wires between gates can be in a superposition~\cite{chiribella09,chiribella12,colnaghi11}.
+Allowing for such ``superpositions of circuits'' can simplify the implementation of some information processing tasks~\cite{chiribella12,colnaghi11}, or even reduce the computational complexity of some problems~\cite{araujo13b}.
+It is an intriguing open question whether further extensions are possible~\cite{oreshkov12}.

+After this work was submitted, we became aware that similar results were obtained independently by Akihito Soeda \cite{soeda13}, and related work was developed by Thompson \etal \cite{thompson13}.